 Inside the bulletin, we take a balanced look at each segment of the market and provide you with a brief snapshot of our view of quarterly activity.

-In Q1 2021 14.7m sq ft of logistics space was taken-up in the UK, a 13% fall on the record Q4 2020 but nevertheless 16% above the five-year quarterly average.
-Covid has had significant implications for the way we live, work and shop, which has in turn impacted existing logistics supply chain networks.
-This, in addition to the new Brexit arrangements and recent government policy announcements has continued to create significant activity in the occupier market.
+In Q1 2021, 14.7m sq ft of logistics space was taken up in the UK, a 13% fall compared to the record Q4 2020, but still 16% above the five-year quarterly average.
+The impact of Covid, changes in the way we live, work, and shop, and new Brexit arrangements have reshaped logistics supply chain networks, resulting in significant activity in the occupier market.

-Occupiers have been quick to read the property implications of Covid, leading to 64m sq ft of demand over the last 12 months totalled 64m sq ft – the most active period in our history.
+Occupiers quickly recognised the property implications of Covid, leading to 64m sq ft of demand over the last 12 months – the most active period in our history.
 Take-up was 37% higher than in the 12 months pre-Covid.
-Occupier interest was focused on up-and-built stock in Q1, with 72% of activity involving either secondhand or speculatively-built buildings.
-This stands in contrast with activity in 2020 where pre-lets and forward-commitments were more commonplace, highlighting the increased urgency of current occupier requirements.
+In Q1, occupier interest predominantly focused on up-and-built stock, with 72% of activity involving either secondhand or speculatively-built buildings.
+This contrasts with the previous year (2020) where pre-lets and forward-commitments were more common, highlighting the current urgency of occupier requirements.

-The combination of occupiers taking up-and-built stock, together with the significant volume of space under offer, resulted in a sharp reduction in supply in Q1.
+The combination of occupiers taking up-and-built stock and a significant volume of space under offer resulted in a sharp reduction in supply in Q1.
 The UK availability rate fell for the fifth consecutive quarter to 5.7% – the lowest overall rate of availability since our records began in 2006.
-The average time buildings had been on the market in Q1 was 11 months – a much shorter amount of time than the average 18 months in Q1 five years ago.
+Buildings spent an average of 11 months on the market in Q1, significantly shorter than the average 18 months recorded five years ago.

-At the end of Q1 2020, there was 37m sq ft of space under construction in the UK across 137 individual schemes.
-Approximately 12.6 million sq ft of this, or 34%, was being developed speculatively.
-In Q1 itself 9.2m sq ft of this space started construction, with around half speculative.
+At the end of Q1 2020, there was 37m sq ft of space under construction in the UK across 137 individual schemes, with 34% being developed speculatively.
+In Q1, 9.2m sq ft of this space started construction, with around half being speculative.
 This indicates a 28% drop in starts compared with Q4.

-However, over the last six months developers have been busy acquiring sites and working up planning applications to capitalise on current market conditions.
-In total, over 12m sq ft of planning applications were submitted in Q1, the highest in more than four years, with the volume of site acquisitions similarly high.
-Even with rising land prices and stiff competition, developers have confidence in the logistics market and are buying well-located sites and actively preparing for future development activity despite rising land prices and stiff competition.
+Over the last six months, developers have been actively acquiring sites and working on planning applications to capitalise on the current market conditions.
+In total, over 12m sq ft of planning applications were submitted in Q1, the highest in more than four years.
+Developers are confident in the logistics market and are preparing for future development activity despite rising land prices and stiff competition.

-Prime rents increased by an average 2.2% in Q1, with the strongest growth recorded in London locations such as Basildon, Enfield, Hemel and Park Royal.
-Scotland too recorded its first increase in prime rents in over 10 years in Q1.
-Since the start of the pandemic in Q2 2020, prime rents have grown by an average 6.2% across the country to a national average of £8.05 per sq ft, with London and the North of England recording the strongest growth.
+Prime rents increased by an average of 2.2% in Q1, with the most robust growth recorded in London locations such as Basildon, Enfield, Hemel, and Park Royal.
+Scotland also recorded its first increase in prime rents in over 10 years in Q1.
+Since the start of the pandemic in Q2 2020, prime rents have grown by an average of 6.2% across the country to a national average of £8.05 per sq ft, with London and the North of England experiencing the strongest growth.

-Market conditions have meant that landlords have been able to hold firm on their headline quoting rents in Q1.
-We have, however, seen a handful of idiosyncratic deals agreed in Q1 where occupiers have successfully leveraged their position, especially on un-fitted-out buildings incapable of accommodating immediate occupation, and buildings that have been void for over a year.
-The current strength of the investment market has persuaded some landlords to seek to incentivise a tenant on these buildings through a few additional months’ rent free period, in order to generate income and/or enhance the investment proposition to help raise capital for further development.
+Market conditions have allowed landlords to maintain firm headline quoting rents in Q1.
+However, some occupiers have successfully negotiated deals, especially for un-fitted-out buildings that cannot accommodate immediate occupation and buildings that have been vacant for over a year.
+The strong investment market has encouraged some landlords to incentivize tenants through additional months’ rent-free periods to generate income and enhance the investment proposition.

-Since it became clear that the logistics sector was set to benefit from covid, the weight of money targeting the sector has increased substantially.
-Capital previously allocated to retail or office sectors was re-routed to industrial and existing capital targeted at industrial was increased.
-However, available investment stock remains in short supply, with few motivated sellers outside of profit-taking owners looking to sell and recycle capital back into the sector.
-Portfolios were a key driver of the 1.34bn investment volume in Q1 – accounting for 64% of all activity and helping to almost double the average lot size since the onset of the pandemic to over £30m.
+Since it became clear that the logistics sector would benefit from Covid, the weight of money targeting the sector has substantially increased.
+Capital originally allocated to retail or office sectors shifted to industrial, and existing capital focused on industrial assets increased.
+However, available investment stock remains limited, with few motivated sellers beyond profit-taking owners looking to sell and reinvest capital into the sector.
+Portfolios played a crucial role in the £1.34bn investment volume in Q1, accounting for 64% of all activity and contributing to almost doubling the average lot size since the pandemic’s onset to over £30m.

-Such market conditions have had a profound impact on capital values – with average prime yields moving in an additional 20bps in Q1 alone, and a hefty 63bps since Q2 2020.
-Looking forward, as other property sectors begin to show signs of stabilisation as the lockdown is gradually lifted and bond yields continue to increase as the recovery prospects brighten, such downward intensity is likely to ease, but industrial is still expected to again be the sectoral outperformer in 2021.
+These market conditions have significantly impacted capital values, with average prime yields decreasing by an additional 20bps in Q1 alone, and a substantial 63bps since Q2 2020.
+Looking ahead, as other property sectors stabilise with the gradual lifting of lockdowns and bond yields increase, the downward intensity is expected to ease.
+Nevertheless, industrial real estate is still anticipated to outperform other sectors in 2021.